jmferreirab/fcc/README.md

 # freecodecamp assignments

-A repo to track my progress on fcc assignments.
+A repo to track my progress on FCC assignments.

 ## HTML Basics